andrey-vorontsov/petridish-project/PetriDish/README.txt

 First functional version.
 Underlying application structure, graphics flow, data structures, and simulation flow.
 Cells created, can move, eat each other, and die with basic behavior.
+EDIT: Versions 0.0.1 through 0.0.4 followed each other in relatively quick succession with baseline elements and early bugs being handled.

 Version 0.0.2
 Bug fix: Cells dying multiple times, two cells simultaneously eating each other, related issues.